gyrogovernance/science/docs/Findings/Analysis_Monodromy.md

 #### 3.2.3 Connection to Fine-Structure Constant
 The BU dual-pole monodromy is the key quantity in the fine-structure constant prediction:
 ```
-α_fs = δ_BU⁴ / m_p
+α_fs = δ_BU⁴ / m_a
 ```

 This emerges from:
 - **Single SU(2) commutator**: φ ~ θ² (quadratic scaling)
 - **Dual-pole traversal**: Two independent quadratic factors
 - **Quartic scaling**: δ_BU⁴
-- **Aperture normalization**: Division by m_p
+- **Aperture normalization**: Division by m_a

 #### 3.2.4 Stability and Validation
 - **Cross-validation**: Consistent across multiple test runs
 - **Seed independence**: Stable under different random seeds
 - **Precision**: Reproducible to machine precision
-- **Physical significance**: 97.9% agreement with m_p suggests fundamental relationship
+- **Physical significance**: 97.9% agreement with  m_a suggests fundamental relationship

 #### 3.2.5 Connection to CGM Closure Principle
-The ratio δ_BU/m_p ≈ 0.979 has deep physical significance:
+The ratio δ_BU/ m_a ≈ 0.979 has deep physical significance:

-- **97.9% Closure / 2.1% Aperture**: The 97.9% agreement with m_p directly connects to the fundamental CGM principle of 97.9% closure with 2.1% aperture
+- **97.9% Closure / 2.1% Aperture**: The 97.9% agreement with  m_a directly connects to the fundamental CGM principle of 97.9% closure with 2.1% aperture
 - **Geometric Memory**: The 2.1% deviation represents the fundamental "aperture" or "openness" needed for observation
 - **Information Flow**: The monodromy deficit (2.1%) is the geometric memory that prevents perfect closure, enabling observation while maintaining structural stability
 - **Universal Balance**: This balance between closure and aperture is universal across all scales in the CGM framework